Shine (Take That song): Music video

 The video for "Shine" was directed by Justin Dickel with a concept of recreating a Busby Berkeley style musical number.
-While Gary Barlow sits at the piano, the other three members perform most of the song on a lavish staircase.
-A dozen women dressed in gold dance in the background.
 It premiered on Channel 4 on Thursday 25 January 2007 at 11:05 p.m.
+While Gary Barlow sits at the piano, the other three members perform the song for the most part on a noble staircase.
+In the background, a dozen women who are dressed in gold dance.

 Samplings

 The song is sampled in Lily Allen's 2009 song "Who'd Have Known", which in turn is sampled in T-Pain's 2011 single "5 O'Clock".